History of the People's Republic of China: Socialist transformation

+On October 2, 1949, the Soviet Union was the first country to officially recognize the People's Republic of China after its establishment.

 Following the Chinese Civil War and victory of Mao Zedong's Communist forces over the Kuomintang forces of Generalissimo Chiang Kai-shek, who fled to Taiwan, Mao Zedong proclaimed the founding of the People's Republic of China (PRC) on 1 October 1949.
-Mao laid heavy theoretical emphasis on command economy and class struggle.
+Mao laid heavy theoretical emphasis on planned economy and class struggle, following Stalinism from the Soviet Union.

-After the Korean War ended in 1953, Mao Zedong launched campaigns to persecute former landlords and merchants, starting the industrialisation program at the same time.
-Mao's first goal was a total overhaul of the land ownership system, and extensive land reforms, including the execution of more powerful landlords.
-China's old system of gentry landlord ownership of farmland and tenant peasants was replaced with a distribution system in favor of poor/landless peasants which significantly reduced economic inequality.
-Over a million landlords were executed in the Chinese land reform.
-In Zhangzhuangcun, in the more thoroughly reformed north of the country, most "landlords" and "rich peasants" had lost all their land and often their lives or had fled.
-The campaign resulted in hundreds of millions of peasants receiving a plot of land for the first time.
-As a result, "middling peasants", who now accounted for 90% of the village population, owned 91% of the land.
-Drug trafficking and opium use were largely wiped out.
-Foreign investments were seized and outsiders were expelled.
+Between 1949 and 1953, Mao and the Chinese Communist Party (CCP) launched campaigns to persecute former landlords and merchants, known as the Land Reform Movement, starting the industrialisation program at the same time.
+Mao's goal was a total overhaul of the land ownership system, and extensive land reforms, including the execution of more powerful landlords.
+China's old system of gentry landlord ownership of farmland and tenant peasants was replaced with a distribution system in favor of poor/landless peasants which significantly reduced economic inequality, meanwhile over a million landlords were executed in the Chinese land reform.
+The campaign resulted in hundreds of millions of peasants receiving a plot of land for the first time, and "middling peasants", who now accounted for 90% of the village population, owned 91% of the land.
+However, between 1953 and 1956, further campaigns were launched by the CCP as "socialist transformation of ownership of the means of production"; the Communist Party began a collectivization campaign in villages across the country and peasants were forced to join agricultural production cooperatives and, as collective farming spread, peasants gave their land-use rights to these cooperatives.

-At the same time, political movements and class struggles were launched nationwide.
-The Anti-Rightist Campaign of 1957–1958 significantly damaged the democracy in China, during which at least 550,000 people were persecuted, most of whom were intellectuals and political dissidents.
-After the campaign, China entered the de facto one-party state of the Chinese Communist Party.
-Other major political movements in 1950s included the Suppression of Counter-revolutionaries, the Three-anti and Five-anti Campaigns and the Sufan Movement, each of which resulted in a large number of deaths nationwide.
-Kuomingtang officials and soldiers who remained in mainland China were purged during the Counterrevolutionaries Suppression Campaign (鎮壓反革命運動；1950-1953), where reported over 1 million were executed.
+On the other hand, the PRC officially passed and enacted its first Constitution in 1954, meanwhile continual political movements and class struggles were launched nationwide under Mao.
+Major political movements in the early 1950s included the Suppression of Counter-revolutionaries, the Three-anti and Five-anti Campaigns and the Sufan Movement, each of which resulted in a large number of deaths nationwide.
+Kuomintang officials and soldiers who remained in mainland China were purged during the Counterrevolutionaries Suppression Campaign (鎮壓反革命運動; 1950–1953), where reported over 1 million were executed.
 It was followed by the Three-Anti & Five-Anti Campaigns (三反五反運動;1951-1952), during which corrupt CCP officials and other "enemies of the people", mostly in cities, were purged or even summarily executed.
+The subsequent Hundred Flowers Campaign and Anti-Rightist Campaign of 1957–1958 significantly damaged the democracy in China, during which at least 550,000 people were persecuted, most of whom were intellectuals and political dissidents.
+After the Anti-Rightist Campaign, China entered the de facto one-party state of the Chinese Communist Party.